wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 Everyone spoke near-flawless English.
 We didn't meet a single person that didn't, yet people constantly apologized for how "bad" their English was (yes they were also all super nice, rivaling Canadians).
-I don't even speak Dutch and I'm in your country.
+I don't even speak Danish and I'm in your country.
 And my proficiency in the closest European language I know is nowhere near your level of English.
 Come on now.

 The people-density was just the right amount as well.
 Tourist destinations weren't crowded the way they were in Rome.
 I can deal with crowdedness in